 Are there any areas in Aruba that I should avoid?

 No, there are no specific areas in Aruba that you should avoid.
 However, it’s always a good idea to exercise caution and be aware of your surroundings, especially in crowded areas and tourist hotspots.
-(See Also: Is It Safe To Visit London Right Now?
-The Latest Updates)
+(See Also: Seattle Safe to Visit?
+Is It Worth It)

 Can I use ATMs in Aruba?